 a.
-The Federal OSC may notify the Department of the Interior, Office of Environmental Policy and Compliance Regional Environmental Officer, who may coordinate a response team consisting of a Spill Response Coordinator and Field Response Coordinator.
-When activation, the team may provide an ecological risk assessment and identify endangered species that may be affected by the spill.
+The federal OSC may notify the Department of the Interior, Office of Environmental Policy and Compliance Regional Environmental Officer, who may coordinate a response team consisting of a Release Response Coordinator and Field Response Coordinator.
+When activated, the team may provide an ecological risk assessment and identify endangered species that may be affected by the release.